 This list includes Kara Kennedy, Dimple Jain and more.While this isn't a list of all female homemakers, it does answer the questions "Who are the most famous female homemakers?" and "Who are the best female homemakers?"

-Ann Lois Romney is the wife of American businessman and politician Mitt Romney, who was the Republican nominee in the 2012 U.S. presidential election.
-From 2003 to 2007 she was First Lady of Massachusetts while her husband served as governor of the state.
+- Ann Lois Romney (née Davies; born April 16, 1949) is the wife of American businessman and politician, Senator Mitt Romney of Utah.
+From 2003 to 2007, Romney was First Lady of Massachusetts, while her husband served as Governor.
 She was raised in Bloomfield Hills, Michigan, and attended the private Kingswood School there, where she dated Mitt Romney.
-She converted to The Church of Jesus Christ of Latter-day Saints in 1966.
-She attended Brigham Young University, married Mitt Romney in 1969, and in 1975 received a Bachelor of Arts degree in French.
-As First Lady of Massachusetts, she served as the governor's liaison for federal faith-based initiatives.
-She was ... more on Wikipedia
+She converted to The Church of Jesus Christ of Latter-day Saints (LDS Church) in 1966.
+She attended Brigham Young University (BYU), married Mitt Romney in 1969, and in 1975 received a Bachelor of Arts degree in French.
+As First Lady of Massachusetts, Romney served as the governor's liaison for federal faith-based initiatives.
+She was involved... more on Wikipedia

-Kara Anne Kennedy Allen was a member of the American political dynasty, the Kennedy family.
-She was the oldest of the three children of U.S. Senator Ted Kennedy from Massachusetts, and the niece of President John F. Kennedy and Senator Robert F. Kennedy.
-Kara Kennedy served on the boards of numerous charities and was a film maker and television producer. ... more on Wikipedia
+- Kara Kennedy Allen (Born Kara Anne Kennedy, February 27, 1960 – September 16, 2011) was a member of the American political dynasty, the Kennedy family.
+She was the oldest of the three children of U.S. Senator Ted Kennedy from Massachusetts and Joan Bennett Kennedy, and a niece of President John F. Kennedy and Senator Robert F. Kennedy.
+Kara Kennedy served on the boards of numerous charities and was a filmmaker and television producer. ... more on Wikipedia

 - Birthplace: Bronxville, New York

 - Birthplace: Gadsden, Alabama